It’s been a couple of years since the pandemic turned many of us into hybrid workers. How did this change affect our meetings?

 #1.
 61% of US office workers believe online meetings can be more engaging than face-to-face meetings.

 The same percentage of respondents (61%) said that they believe meetings can also be more productive than face-to-face meetings.

 For us, this was a revolutionary revelation.
 You’d think that people can’t wait to get back to the office but for many, clearly, remote is a way to go.

 #2.
 50% of home workers said their boss listens to them more when they’re at home than when they’re in the office.

 #3.
-4 in 5 home workers said they attend more meetings now than they would in the office.
+Four in five home workers said they attend more meetings now than they would in the office.

 We have more meetings and for more reasons than ever before.
 With remote work, meetings were a valuable source of human connection.

 Besides getting things done, we now use meetings for building social capital and strengthening team spirit.
 Being geographically divided, online meetings bring people together.